quantifiedcode/python-anti-patterns/docs/readability/test_for_object_identity_should_be_is_not.rst

     print (a is b)

 This code snippet will print ``False`` even though ``a`` and ``b`` have equal values.
-This can occurs because ``a`` and ``b`` are references that point to different objects which happen to have the same value.
+This can occur because ``a`` and ``b`` are references that point to different objects which happen to have the same value.
 To verify the equality of two variables the ``==`` operator should be used.

 Best practice
 -------------

-Only use the ``is`` operator if you want to check the exat identity of two references.
+Only use the ``is`` operator if you want to check the exact identity of two references.

 .. code:: python